augelloantonio/second-milestone-antonio/README.md

 An initial commit has been done.

-Time by time the update files were pushed on GitHib and a proper commit has benn done:
+Time by time the update files were pushed on GitHib and a proper commit has been done:

 `$git add`